-All Supra trailers require a 2" ball and a seven (7) round marine grade trailer wiring connector.
+All Supra trailers require a 2" (exception: SE requires 2-5/16" ball).
 The standard height from the ground to the top of the hitch ball should be about 20 inches.
 With the trailer attached to the tow vehicle, the trailer should stand approximately level.